Mansi242401/Portfolio/README.md

 # Portfolio - Data Analysis
-A portfolio showcasing case studies in SQL and Python
+A portfolio showcasing case studies in SQL, Python and Tableau

 ## SQL Projects